Oh my, oh my, oh my!!

 - Few mint leaves to garnish

-Place the tray in the preheated oven and bake for about 40 minutes giving them another mix mid-way.
+- Place the tray in the preheated oven and bake for about 40 minutes giving them a stir mid-way.

-Also while your vegetables and baking, grill or fry your halloumi cheese.
+- While your vegetables are baking, grill or fry your halloumi cheese in a pan or a griddle pan.